hlship/factorio-qol-mod/README.md

 you might want 50 radar dishes handy (one stack), not 2400 (48 stacks).
-This is especially important for items that are upcycled into other items, such as yellow transport belts into red transport belts; as you tear up your base to upgrade your transport belts, you want the robots to store the old belts where they can be upcycle, rather than building new belts entirely.
+This is especially important for items that are upcycled into other items, such as yellow transport belts into red transport belts; as you tear up your base to upgrade your transport belts, you want the robots to store the old belts where they can be upcycled, rather than building new belts entirely.

-The manual process is:
+The manual upgrade process is:
 - decide how many of the item you want to product (usually, one or two stacks)
 - figure out how many items per stack
 - use the circuit network to disable the inserter if the container already has that many